alemoraru/algorithms/README.md

 * Subfolder "__tutorials__", which contains tutorials to c/c++ syntax and constructs for a better use of the language.

+**NOTE**:
-**NOTE**: This is a WIP repository, therefore not all mentioned information is complete and/or present.
+* This is a WIP repository, therefore not all mentioned information is complete and/or present.
+* For any questions, feel free to contact me.